 - a.
-An outline development plan (as relevant) must demonstrate that: - i. land uses will be distributed in a way that is consistent with Policy 8.1.2.8; - ii. land for community uses will be provided in locations convenient to the community and of an adequate size to serve the intended population; - iii. adequate infrastructure capacity will be available to service the intended population and/or business activities; - iv. infrastructure and transport connections will be integrated effectively with networks in neighbouring areas, and with strategic infrastructure; - v. infrastructure and transport connections through the outline development plan area will support co-ordinated development between different landowners; - vi. natural hazards will be managed in an integrated way across the area; and - vii. significant natural and cultural heritage features, and the quality of surface water and groundwater, will be protected;
+An outline development plan (as relevant) must demonstrate that: - i. land uses will be distributed in a way that is consistent with Policy 8.1.2.8; - ii. land for community uses will be provided in locations convenient to the community and of an adequate size to serve the intended population; - iii. adequate infrastructure capacity will be available to service the intended population and/or business activities; - iv. infrastructure and transport connections will be integrated effectively with networks in neighbouring areas, and with strategic infrastructure; - v. infrastructure and transport connections through the outline development plan area will support co-ordinated development between different landowners; - vi. natural hazards will be managed in an integrated way across the area; and - vii. significant natural and cultural heritage features, Sites of Ngāi Tahu Cultural Significance identified in Schedule 9.5.6.1, and the quality of surface water and groundwater, will be protected;